Nutrition

 Study shows that junk-food is habit-forming in rats – but that the habit could easily be broken by pairing it with the right environmental cues. [...]

-Deeper than obesity: a majority of people is now ‘overfat’
+Deeper than obesity: a majority of people are now ‘overfat’

 Scientists distinguish ‘overweight’ and ‘overfat', the latter including normal-weight people with enough fat to impair health: Frontiers in Public Health [...]